 The Border Collie stands between 48.5 and 56 cm, and weighs from 14.5 to 22.5 kg.
 Colours are black-and-white, brown, sable, and merle; most have a white blaze; many Border Collies have tan markings.

 Two types: Both are double and dense.
 One type has moderately long outer coat and the other has shorter hair.
 Moderate to high maintenance; the Border Collie needs frequent hard brushing to remove dead hair and keep the coat gleaming.
 Professional grooming is optional.
 An average shedder that requires extra grooming care when shedding.

-Eye problems (PRA, Collie eye), seizures, deafness, hip dysplasia.
+Border Collies are susceptible to eye problems (PRA, Collie eye), seizures, deafness, and hip dysplasia.

 Extraordinary; the Border Collie requires an athletic, motivated owner.
 Physical exercise alone is not sufficient for this very intelligent and highly energetic dog; he has to think and solve problems in order to be happy.
 Don’t even consider this breed unless you are an obedience or agility enthusiast, or have a large herd of sheep that needs rounding up; otherwise, you will end up with a distressed dog.

 Border Collies should not be kept in an apartment—he really needs to live where there is plenty of space to run.
 Very active indoors, and will only do well with acreage.
 The Border Collie will do fine in a kennel provided it has tonnes of activities with its handler.

 Border Collies are generally good with children but may try to herd small ones and nip them in the process.
 Very reserved toward strangers.
 They should not be trusted with small non-canine pets, however there are many Border Collies that live and get along with family cats.
 May get aggressive with other dogs of the same sex.

 With the right training, the Border Collie excels in any activity he tries.
 However, early socialisation is recommended to prevent dominance or shyness that may impede subsequent training.